 Meanwhile, the rest can come with either residential or commercial titles; although they typically carry a commercial title.

 If it comes with a commercial title, the property will not be protected by the HDA.

-These types of properties define extravagance in a high rise, whereby it is more like a semi-detached or double storey house in the sky.
+Penthouses, lofts and duplexes define extravagance in a high rise, whereby it is more like a semi-detached or double-storey house in the sky.

 All these properties can carry either a commercial or residential title, depending on the Land Title.

-These are the newly introduced types of properties in the market.
+SoHo, SoFo, SoVo and VOS are some of the newer types of properties in the market.